 Study the use case of XR service collaboration between MNO and OTT , and extract extension collaboration requirements and scenarios

-2 Investigate the enhancement of AF/AS functions in trust DN and external DN, considering including different operation parties like Content Provider and Cloud Service Provider.etc.
+2 Investigate the enhancement of AF/AS functions in trust DN and external DN, .especially localization and mapping function to support XR content anchoring and sharing

-Study the identification of different collaboration models and interfaces for XR services collabration deployment.
+3.Study the identification of different collaboration models and interfaces for reliable storage and distribution of service data and XR content .

-Investigate new requirements for QoE and related QoS of XR extension collaboration modes and potential network capabilities to support XR service collaboration like uplink and locating capabilities.
+4.Investigate new requirements for QoE and related QoS of XR extension collaboration modes and potential network capabilities to support XR service collaboration like uplink and locating capabilities.